DAILY LIFE IN ROMAN BRITAIN

 The Romans also introduced religions from the east.
 By the 3rd century Mithraism was popular.
 It involved the worship of the Persian god Mithras, god of light and the sun.

 By the second century there were Christians in Roman Britain.
 The Romans persecuted Christians but we only the names of three Christian martyrs.
 St Alban was martyred at a Roman town called Verlamium.
 (Later in history another town was built by it and named St Albans).
 We also know the names of Aaron and Julius but little else about them.
 Persecution of Christians ended in 312 when Constantine converted to the new faith.
-In 395 Christianity became the official religion of the Roman Empire.

 A history of Roman Britain